How adversarial attacks can disrupt seemingly stable accurate classifiers: Experimental investigation of the paradox of apparent stability

-\subsection{Training with random perturbations}
+\subsubsection{Training with random perturbations}

 We explored the effect of applying additive random noise to images during training on adversarial robustness.
+For simplicity, we only explored this using the CIFAR-10 benchmark.
 To do this we inserted a layer at the beginning of the network architecture described in Table~\ref{tbl:architecture} which sampled noise from a prescribed distribution independently for each input and added it to the input.
 The precise random perturbation added to each image is therefore different each time the image is presented to the network during training.
 The random perturbation layer is only active during training, so does not affect how the trained network is assessed at test time.
-We experimented with noise sampled uniformly from the cube $[-a, a]^n$ (i.e. with maximum $\ell^{\infty}$ norm $a > 0$ and with noise sampled from the ball $\mathbb{B}^n_b$ (i.e. with maximum Euclidean norm $b > 0$), with $a \in \{0.1, 0.5, 1.0\}$, $b \in \{3.2, 16, 32\}$, where $n = 32\times32\times3 = 3072$ is the dimension of a CIFAR-10 image.
+We experimented with noise sampled uniformly from the cube $[-a, a]^n$ (i.e. with maximum $\ell^{\infty}$ norm $a > 0$ and with noise sampled from the ball $\mathbb{B}^n_b$ (i.e. with maximum Euclidean norm $b > 0$), with $a \in \{0.1, 0.5, 1.0\}$, $b \in \{3.2, 16, 32\}$, where $n$ is the dimension of a single image in the dataset.
 These values of $a$ and $b$ were selected to ensure that for each pair of $a$ and $b$ values the samples from each distribution would have approximately the same Euclidean norm on average.
 This enables us to observe whether the sampling distribution makes a significant impact on the results, independently of the magnitude.
 Each network was otherwise trained exactly as described in Section~\ref{sec:supplementary:networkSetup}.
-We report the results of these experiments in Section~\ref{sec:supplementary:expResults:randomTraining}.